Call Me

 His motto today is “Poems do not have to be profound, or long, and can be funny.
 Its okay”.

-He recently ended a twenty-year relationship with Mark Zuckerberg and asks that you respect his privacy at this time.
+He recently ended a twenty-year relationship with Mark Zuckerberg but has been seen with him lately, but doesn't want to make anything of it, so asks that you respect his privacy at this time.

-Currently clean-shaven, he is apparently invisible, or at least, unrecognisable.
+Currently lightly-bearded, he is often invisible, or at least, unrecognisable.

 Contact